 Taking college level course work is a big responsibility.
 The expectations put on the student are typically higher than in high school.
 Seek guidance from high school and Running Start officials as well as family to assess your academic ability, goals, and maturity.
 If you find that these are at college level, Running Start may be a good program for you.

-Actively seeking assistance when needed and early.
+Actively seeking assistance when needed.

 Completing assignments on time and without being reminded.